rhalbersma/dctl/README.md

 * **NOTE:** CMake is **ONLY** a requirement for building the test-suite, and **NOT** for using the DCTL headers with your application.

-### Git
+### Mercurial

-Development is being tracked with the [Git](http://git-scm.com/) distributed version control system, the [git-flow](https://github.com/nvie/gitflow) extension, and the [GitHub](https://github.com/rhalbersma) hosting service.
-The master branch is the currently stable version and the commits along this branch are tagged with versions.
+Development is being tracked with the [Mercurial](http://mercurial.selenic.com/) distributed version control system, the [hg flow](https://bitbucket.org/yujiewu/hgflow/wiki/Home) extension, and the [BitBucket](https://bitbucket.org) hosting service.
+The default branch is the currently stable version and the commits along this branch are tagged with versions.
 Development takes place on the develop branch, with features being developed in so-called feature branches.
 To contribute to the DCTL, use

-* **NOTE**: Git is **ONLY** a requirement for contributing to the DCTL, and **NOT** for using the DCTL headers with your application.
+* **NOTE**: Mercurial is **ONLY** a requirement for contributing to the DCTL, and **NOT** for using the DCTL headers with your application.
 Downloading and unpacking the latest zipped source archive works equally well.

 Installation
 ------------